 We have a clear Anti-Bullying policy which emphasises the importance of creating an environment both within the Academy and the wider world in which individuals can feel safe and valued.

-Topics such as equal rights, healthy relationships are covered within the LifeSkills curriculum and during Challenge Days with the support of external agencies such as Diversity Role Models and Show Racism the Red Card.
+Topics such as equality and healthy relationships are covered within the LifeSkills curriculum and during Personal Development and SMSC Days with the support of external agencies such as Diversity Role Models, HumanKind and Show Racism the Red Card.

 Our RE curriculum covers all the main faith groups; looking at various aspects of different religious beliefs to help students to develop greater understanding and tolerance.

-Our links with local primary schools enable our students to work with younger children on specific projects.
+Our links with local primary schools enable our students to work with younger children on specific projects and support their transition to secondary school.

 Tolerance of those of different faiths and beliefs (including none)